HOUSTON LEADS SERIES 3-1

 If we throw Game 1 out of the window, the Rockets and the Thunder are a dead even in rebounding.
 Oklahoma City has to find a way to win the rebounding battle.
 Even if it is one rebound.
 When you win the rebounding battle, it means you’re blocking out, allowing only one shot attempt and limiting offensive second chance points.

 There is a pattern that’s formed over the first four games.
 Oklahoma City jumps out to an early first quarter lead, the Rockets close strong.
 The Rockets have closed leads in Games 2-4 at the end of every quarter.
 In quarters 1 & 3, it makes sense as the Thunder are resting Russell Westbrook.
 The struggles at the end of quarters 2 & 4 need a lot of improvement.
 Finish quarters an you’ll finish the game with a win.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!